E235 series: History

 Details of the E235 series design were first announced in July 2014.
 The first, pre-series set 01, train was delivered from the J-TREC factory at Akiha-ku, Niigata in March 2015, with test-running commencing on the Yamanote Line on 30 March.

 Set number 01 entered revenue service on 30 November 2015, with a departure ceremony at Osaki Station, but was taken out of service later the same day following faults with door-close indicators and problems stopping at the correct position along the station platform.
 Test running on the Yamanote Line resumed from 27 December.
 The train returned to revenue service on the Yamanote Line on 7 March 2016.

 In June 2016, JR East announced its official plans for the introduction of a fleet of 49 full-production sets (539 vehicles) between spring 2017 and spring 2020.
 Most units would be built as 10-car sets and use converted former E231-500 series SaHa E231-4600 cars, while two units would be built as 11-car sets.
 The first full-production standard set, 02, was delivered from the J-TREC factory in Niigata in April 2017.
 This entered service on 22 May 2017.

 In April 2018, JR East announced the replacement of the existing E217 series on the Sōbu Line (Rapid) and Yokosuka Line by new E235 series trains beginning in fiscal 2020.
 The fleet will consist of 51 11-car trains and 46 four-car trains, for a total of 745 cars to be newly constructed.
 The first train entered service on 21 December 2020.

 E235-0 series

-A total of 50 11-car trains were delivered for use on the Yamanote Line, replacing the E231-500 series in use since 2002.
+A total of 50 11-car trains were delivered for use on the Yamanote Line, letting the E231-500 series in use since 2002 being transferred to the Chūō–Sōbu Line.
 A pre-series train was delivered in March 2015, first entering revenue service from 30 November 2015, but then taken out of service for three months before re-entering service in March 2016.

 The pre-series set (01) was converted to the full production standard by 14 March 2018.